selectize/selectize.js/docs/usage.md

 			Unless present, a special "$score" field will be automatically added to the beginning of the sort list.
 This will make results sorted primarily by match quality (descending).<br><br>

+			You can overwrite the "$score" function.
 For more information, see the <a href="https://github.com/brianreavis/sifter.js#sifterjs">sifter documentation</a>.
 		</td>
 		<td valign="top"><code>string|array</code></td>
 		<td valign="top"><code>'$order'</code></td>